xenanetworks/open-automation-ts-app-doc/docs/source/installation/steps.rst

 2. Launch Installation Script
 ------------------------------

-``cd`` into the newly extracted folder and launch the installation script.
+:command:`cd` into the newly extracted folder and launch the installation script.

 .. code-block:: shell